ryanwilsond/belte/docs/Principles.md

 ### Structures

 The one use of structures specifically over classes is anonymous structures for parameters in functions (usually).
-To solve this a C#-style `tuple` will be used instead because they are cleaner, more intuitive, and structures will never be added to Belte.
+To solve this a C#-style `tuple` will be used instead because they are cleaner and more intuitive, and structures will never be added to Belte.

 ___